Jaymon/bang/docs/THEMES.md

 ## Template

 The `template` directory is where all your [Jinja](http://jinja.pocoo.org/) templates go, they are used to compile your blog posts to their final form.
-Bang looks for a few template files by default for blog posts:
+Bang looks for a few template files by default for pages (blog posts will fallback to using these same files if `post.html` or `posts.html` aren't defined in the theme):

 * `page.html` - This contains the html for rendering a page's permalink page.
 * `pages.html` - This contains the html for rendering a list of pages.